Privilege and unconscious bias webinar

 Peggy McIntosh first coined the term “White Privilege” in the 80s.

 Read, watch or listen to anything with Reni Eddo-Lodge.
 Her book “Why I’m no Longer Talking to White People about Race” is an incredible foray into the history of race in the UK, providing a blend of historical context and personal experience.
-We’re always clear that everyone should read the whole book, and you definitely should!
+We’re always clear that everyone should read the whole book, and you definitely should

-This lovely snappy definition of “privilege” from the wonderful John Amaechi.
+We love this lovely snappy definition of “privilege” from the wonderful John Amaechi.